Theelx/ffmpeg-nvenc/README.md

 ## TODO

-* Add support for multiple distributions (currently only tested on Ubuntu 16.04)
+* Add support for multiple distributions (currently only tested on Ubuntu 22.04 & Linux Mint 22)

 ## Supporting the authors